 The Migratory Bird Treaty Act (MBTA) of 1918 provides protection for bird species native to North America.
 The project area is in the Mississippi Flyway, a bird migration route which follows the Mississippi River, the Missouri River, and the Lower Ohio River in the United States.
 A variety of migratory birds might occur in the project areas, some as migrants and some as breeders, depending on the time of year.
 Year-round residents would also be present.
-The driveway construction disturbance would cause temporary minor adverse impacts.
+The construction disturbance could cause temporary minor adverse impacts.

 Although the bald eagle (Haliaeetus leucocephalus) was removed from the federal list of threatened and endangered species in 2007, it continues to be protected under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act (BGEPA).
 The BGEPA prohibits unregulated take of bald eagles, including disturbance.
-The U.S. Fish and Wildlife Service developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
-The nearest known active bald eagle nest is approximately 0.5 miles northwest of the project area.
-This nest is further than 660 feet from any work area, so a disturbance permit is not required.
-If a bald eagle nest is found in the project area, or in the vicinity of the project area, then the USFWS should be contacted, and the National Bald Eagle Guidelines shall be implemented.
+The USFWS developed the National Bald Eagle Management Guidelines to provide landowners, land managers, and others with information and recommendations regarding how to minimize potential project impacts to bald eagles, particularly where such impacts may constitute disturbance.
+The USFWS is not aware of a bald eagle nest in the vicinity of the proposed project area.
+However, if a nest is located then USFWS will be contacted and the guidelines implemented.